 Rehearing of the FERC's order accepting ISO-NE's Competitive Auctions with Sponsored Policy Resources ("CASPR") revisions,71 summarized in more detail in prior Reports, remains pending.
 Those requests were filed by (i) NextEra/NRG (which challenged the RTR Exemption Phase Out); (ii) ENECOS72 (challenging the FERC's findings with respect to the definition of Sponsored Policy Resource and the allocation of CASPR side payment costs to municipal utilities); (iii) Clean Energy Advocates73 (which challenged the CASPR construct in its entirety, asserting that state-sponsored resources should not be subject to the MOPR); and (iv) Public Citizen (which also challenged the CASPR construct in its entirety and the CASPR Order's failure to define "investor confidence").
-On April 24, ISO-NE answered Clean Energy Advocates' answer.
+On April 24, 2018, ISO-NE answered Clean Energy Advocates' answer.
 On May 7, 2018, the FERC issued a tolling order affording it additional time to consider the requests for rehearing, which remain pending.
 If you have any questions concerning this proceeding, please contact Dave Doot (860-275-0102; dtdoot@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

-2013/14 Winter Reliability Program Remand Proceeding (ER13-2266)
+• 2013/14 Winter Reliability Program Remand Proceeding (ER13-2266)

-On April 1, 2020, the FERC issued its long-awaited order on compliance and remand, accepting ISO-NE's January 23, 2017 compliance filing and finding that the bid results from the 2013/14 Winter Reliability Program were just and reasonable.74 The FERC also provided the further reasoning requested by the DC Circuit for this finding.75 As has been reported for some time, the FERC directed ISO-NE in its August 8, 2016 remand order76 to request from Program participants the basis for their bids, including the process used to
+On April 1, 2020, the FERC issued its long-awaited order on compliance and remand, accepting ISO-NE's January 23, 2017 compliance filing and finding that the bid results from the 2013/14 Winter Reliability Program were just and reasonable.74 The FERC also provided the further reasoning requested by the DC Circuit for this finding.75 As had been reported for some time, the FERC directed ISO-NE in its August 8, 2016 remand order76 to request from Program participants the basis for their bids, including the process used to formulate the bids, and to file with the FERC a compilation of that information, an IMM analysis of that information, and ISO-NE's recommendation as to the reasonableness of the bids, so that the FERC could further consider the question of whether the Bid Results were just and reasonable.77 ISO-NE submitted its compliance filing on January 23, 2017, reporting the IMM's conclusion that "the auction was not structurally competitive and a 'small proportion' of the total cost of the program may be the result of the exercise of market power" but that the "vast majority of supply was offered at prices that appear reasonable and that, for a number of reasons, it is difficult to assess the impact of market power on cost."
+Based on the IMM and additional analysis, ISO-NE recommended that "there is insufficient demonstration of market power to warrant modification of program."
+Both TransCanada and the MA AG protested ISO-NE's conclusion and